Atlanta Mayor: COVID, Police Brutality 'Perfect Storm of Distress'

+She called the combination of the spread of coronavirus and concerns about police brutality is “the perfect storm of distress” for the United States.

-Bottoms, who announced on Monday that she has tested positive for the novel coronavirus, also told ABC’s “Good Morning America” that she thinks the Republican governor’s reopening plan for the state is too aggressive.
+Bottoms, who announced Monday she has tested positive for the novel coronavirus, also told ABC’s “Good Morning America” she thinks the Republican governor’s reopening plan for the state is too aggressive.

 Kemp declared a state of emergency Monday, along with an executive order that authorizes the deployment of up to 1,000 National Guard troops to Atlanta after violence in the city resulted in the death of an 8-year-old girl, who was shot and killed near a burned-out Wendy’s restaurant where police killed Rayshard Brooks in June.

-Meanwhile, Bottoms on Tuesday said that so far, her only possible symptom of the virus is “the same headache that I have during stressful times and allergy season.”
+Meanwhile, Bottoms on Tuesday said, so far, her only possible symptom of the virus is “the same headache that I have during stressful times and allergy season.”

-She added that doctors told her she had a “low positive” test that meant she was either at the beginning of the end of her infection and that one of her children also has tested positive.
+She added, doctors told her she had a “low positive” test, which meant she was either at the beginning or the end of her infection.
+Also, one of her children also has tested positive.

 The mayor has been named as one of the potential contenders for presumptive Democrat nominee Joe Biden’s running mate.